KostasKoutrou/kostaskoutrou.github.io/_posts/2026-07-18-using-windows-events-for-mde.md

 Sometimes, it is complicated to understand what Defender blocked, when, and why the block happened.
 Having tools like Windows Events or Defender Advanced Hunting logs does help, but there is an overwhelming amount of logs.

-By creating a few queries ready to be used and filter for only the needed events, it cuts a few steps in the troubleshooting process and makes it a little bit quicker.
+Having a few queries ready to be used and filter for only the needed events cuts a few steps in the troubleshooting process.
 This post focused on making such queries for the Windows Events.

-Hopefully they will be used and help with issues appearing related to Defender, or to prove that Defender was not an issue.
+Hopefully these queries will help towards solving issues related to Defender, or to prove that Defender was not an issue.

 Thank you for being here.